QualityTireLube/Carwash/README.md

 ## 📝 License

-MIT License - see LICENSE file for details
+MIT License - see LICENSE file for detail(s)